-PROGRAM OUTCOMES QF Emirates Level 7 Program outcome: On successful completion of this program the students will be able to: Learning/ Teaching Methods and Strategies Types/ Methods of assessment Knowledge A1.
+PROGRAM OUTCOMES QF Emirat Level 7 On successful completion of this program the students will be able to: Learning/ Teaching Methods and Strategies Types/ Methods of assessment Knowledge Knowledge A1.
 Acquire knowledge and understanding of natural and synthetic drugs, drug isolation, structural design, synthesis, and chemical structural relation with pharmacological activity and toxicity, analysis of drug and pharmaceutical products by qualitative and quantitative methods.
 A2.
 Acquire knowledge of the basic concepts and techniques involved in manufacturing and quality assurance of different pharmaceutical and biotechnology based products considering physicochemical, biopharmaceutical and pharmacokinetics aspects.
 A3.Gain the comprehensive knowledge of biomedical, pharmacokinetics, pharmacodynamics& toxicological principles of medications appropriate to apply in clinical settings.
 A4.
 Understand various concepts, policies and procedures related to pharmacy practice in different clinical settings including hospital and community.
-Lectures, Tutorials, Practical, Self-Directed Learning, Seminars, Problem Based Learning Written Examination s, Practical Reports, Project Report, PBL assessment Skills B1.Acquire the basic skills and techniques involved in drug manufacture and development, drug design and screening, quality control and analysis of pharmaceutical products.
+Written Examinations, Practical Reports, Project Report, PBL assessment Skills B1.Acquire the basic skills and techniques involved in drug manufacture and development, drug design and screening, quality control and analysis of pharmaceutical products.
 B2.Communicate effectively orally and in writing and deploy a range of presentation techniques within workplace setting.
+Practical classes, Project Work, Workshops, Problem Based Learning, Case Oral, poster presentation, Seminars, OSCEs, practical, Case based

 B3.
-Interpret prescription orders, integrate the knowledge of biostatistics and clinical calculations in identifying problems with drug therapy, formulate solutions and assess risk Practical classes, Project Work, Workshops, Problem Based Learning, Case studies, Oral, poster presentation , Seminars, OSCEs, practical and Case based assessment, Project Report associated with the solutions to deliver the best pharmaceutical care to the patients.
-Computer Lab capstone project Competencies C1.Demonstrate the leadership ability and take responsibilities to function both independently and as a member of a team.
+Interpret prescription orders, integrate the knowledge of biostatistics and clinical calculations in identifying problems with drug therapy, formulate solutions and assess risk associated with the solutions to deliver the best pharmaceutical care to the patients. studies, Computer Lab assessment, Project Report & Capstone Project Competencies C1.Demonstrate the leadership ability and take responsibilities to function both independently and as a member of a team.
 C2.
 Develop self-learning skills, problem solving skills and critical thinking abilities for professional development and become independent life- long learner.
 C3.
-Display Islamic behaviour, moral and ethical attitudes to practice the profession competently and ethically.
-Problem Based Learning, Prescription evaluation, Workshops, E-learning, Communicati on skills classes, Self- Directed Learning PPE, OSCEs, Written examination s, Calculations in Practice and PBL assessments capstone project
+Display Islamic behavior, moral and ethical attitudes to practice the profession competently and ethically.
+Problem Based Learning, Prescription evaluation, Workshops, E-learning, Communication skills classes, Self-Directed Learning PPE, OSCEs, Written examinations, Calculations in Practice and PBL assessments Capstone Project